 • Goal 1.
-Freshmen students demonstrated a more than 25% improvement, from 26.9% to 68.97%, in their knowledge of evolutionary principles.
-At the end of the next semester, freshman scored 56.8%.
+Freshmen students demonstrated a more than 25% improvement, from 32.4% to 80%, in their knowledge of evolutionary principles.
+At the end of the next semester, freshman scored 70.16%.
 From the test results of graduating seniors, this knowledge appears to be retained fairly well.
-Seniors performed very similarly to the students who had freshly studied evolutionary principles, 69.2%.
+Seniors performed very similarly to the students who had freshly studied evolutionary principles, 71.7%.
 Green light.

 Biology faculty are successfully showing how evolution is incorporated into their majors courses, with over 85% demonstrating how courses directly relate to evolutionary concepts.
-Green to yellow light.
+The only syllabi not demonstrating how the courses directly relate to evolutionary concepts, the human anatomy and physiology courses, were exempted.
+Green light.

 - Goal 2.
-In the fall of 2008, biology majors took 118 upper division classes that meet the criteria for goal #2, with 95.1%, earning a C- or above.
-In the spring of 2009, 116 upper level content area classes were taken, with 93.1% earning a C- or above.
-There were 32 seniors, three of whom did not successfully complete the requirements for graduation.
-We will begin to be able to assess the content area change with this year's juniors.
-The responsibility of keeping track of successful progress needs to be completed by faculty advisors, but is not at this time.
+In the fall of 2009, biology majors took 116 upper division classes that meet the criteria for goal #2, with 93.9%, earning a C- or above.
+In the spring of 2010, 86 upper level content area classes were taken, with 95.4% earning a C- or above.
+There were 31 seniors, and only one did not successfully complete the requirements for graduation.
+The responsibility of keeping track of successful progress needs to be completed by faculty advisors, but is not at this time by all faculty.
 Green to Yellow light. - Goal 3.
-Results assessing the critical skills of our students using scientific reports show that our seniors have developed the skills we feel are necessary for them to succeed in their future careers.
-The average score for evaluating paper format, design and conclusions was 13.3 and 12.6 out of 15 for fall 2008 and spring 2009.
-This exceeds the minimum cutoff value of 10 [to become 12] which indicates we are providing satisfactory instruction for students to succeed in this area.
-We were able to compare seven sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 25%, and that all seven improved at least 20% in their rubric scores.
-Green light. - Goal 4.
-Average oral presentation scores for the 16 students in fall 2008 were 21.7, and 19.4 for the 18 students in the spring of 2009.
-This averaged to 20.5, within the criteria for a green light.
-Average poster scores were 18.31 in the fall and 14.8 in the spring, for an average of 16.4 for the year.
+Results assessing the critical skills of our students using scientific reports show that most of our seniors have developed the skills we feel are necessary for them to succeed in their future careers.
+The average score for evaluating paper format, design and conclusions was 12.4 out of 15 for fall 2009 and spring 2010.
+This exceeds our recently adopted, more rigorous minimum cutoff value of 12, which indicates we are providing satisfactory instruction for students to succeed in this area.
+We were able to compare nine sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 25%, and that seven improved at least 20% in their rubric scores.
+The other two remained the same.
 Green light.

-• Although the rubrics have not been used consistently in grading, we have found that having them, and making them available within the syllabus for senior seminar, has made expectations more clear to our students and evaluation more consistent.
-The responsibility for instructing senior seminar rotates through the department, with a different person in charge each semester.
+- Goal 4.
+Average oral presentation scores for the 6 students with sufficient faculty evaluation in fall 2009 were 17.1, and 19.8 (of 25) for the 21 students in the spring of 2010.
+Therefore, for both semesters scores were within yellow light criteria.
+Average poster scores were 12.8 in the fall and 15.2 (of 20) in the spring.
+Yellow to Green light. - Although the rubrics have not been used consistently in grading, we have found that having them, and making them available within the syllabus for senior seminar, has made expectations clearer to our students and evaluation more consistent.
+The responsibility for instructing senior seminar rotates through the department, with a different person facilitating each semester.
 With the addition of participation of all biology faculty in the scoring process for assessment, we should have more consistent data that can be used for program planning and improvement.